lucinaob/AHA/README.md

 ## Overview

 This documentation provides a comprehensive guide for future students to interface with the Django project, which incorporates an Angular frontend.
-The project focuses on [brief project description].
+The project focuses on visulizing the statistics of past AHA Conferences.
 ### Technologies Used

 - Django: 4.2.6